-Chasing goals using milestone plan
+Chasing goals using a milestone plan

 The education of their children remains an aspirational goal for every Indian parent.
-Every parent wants and strives to provide the best quality education and seeks to fulfil the dreams of their children.
-However, the burgeoning cost of education – both in India and abroad has been a cause of concern for the parents looking for higher education for their children.
+Every parent wants and strives to provide the best quality education and seeks to fulfill the dreams of their children.

 While the cost of education in India has grown significantly over the past decade, the cost abroad is no better – owing to inflation in the local currency and rupee depreciation over the years.